rapidsai/deployment/source/cloud/azure/azureml.md

 **2. Workspace.** Within the Resource Group, create an Azure Machine Learning service Workspace.

-**3. Quota.** Check your Usage + Quota to ensure you have enough quota within your region to launch your desired cluster size.
+**3. Quota.** Check your subscription Usage + Quota to ensure you have enough quota within your region to launch your desired compute instance.

 ## Azure ML Compute instance